Mesothelioma

 • X-rays

-If doctors think a patient has mesothelioma after these scans, they will order a biopsy.
-This is the removal of a fluid or tissue sample to test for cancer.
-A biopsy is the only way to confirm if a patient has mesothelioma.
+If doctors think a patient has mesothelioma after these scans, they will order a biopsy (test to remove fluid and tissue samples).
+A biopsy is the only way to confirm a diagnosis of mesothelioma.

 Mesothelioma Cell Types

-Mesothelioma cell type refers to which type of cancer cell(s) are found in a patient’s tumor.
-The cell type greatly affects a patient’s health outlook as some are easier to treat than others.
+Mesothelioma cell type refers to which type of cancer cell(s) are found in a tumor.
+The cell type greatly affects a patient’s health outlook, as some are easier to treat than others.

 There are three main mesothelioma cell types:

 1. Epithelioid: This is the most common cell type and most easily treated.
-Rectangle-shaped epithelioid mesothelioma cells stick together so they don’t spread as quickly.
+Epithelial cells stick together so they don’t spread as quickly.

-You can get treatments for any mesothelioma cell type that may help you live longer.
+You may be able to get treatments for any mesothelioma cell type to potentially live longer.
 Learn more in our Free Veterans Packet.

 Mesothelioma Veterans Guide